DOML-Lang/DOML/README.md

   arraycpy str 5 "Hello" "Other" "bits" "bobs" "kick" calln #MyTags Tags SetTags 1

-  ; Since declaring the array here will be annoying we can just ; dumbly get the value then later tell its type (not very efficient but its simple) dumbget #MyTags Tags GetTags quickindexarray str 0 quickcall #MyTags Tags Name 1
+  ; This often will be optimised away as dumbget is less safe and less efficient dumbget #MyTags Tags GetTags quickindexarray str 0 quickcall #MyTags Tags Name 1